CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.4 Machine.md

 ### 1.2 Objective

-The module describes how electronically controlled, semi-automatic or fully automatic machines (eg CNC machines) can be protected independently of manufacturer, type of construction, special purpose and location.
+The module describes how electronically controlled, semi- or fully automatic machines (eg CNC machines) can be protected independently of manufacturer, design, special purpose and location.

 ### 1.3 Delimitation